 - toppings for congee, any types of congee you can think of like fish congee, ground pork congee or chicken congee.

-- toppings for pho noodle soups: you will see this mostly at pho shops in the North of Vietnam.
+- toppings for beef pho noodle soup: you will see this mostly at pho shops in the North of Vietnam.

 - on their own as snacks or dip in nuoc cham dressing.
 This is also a way to eat quẩy in the North of Vietnam.
 We call this dish quẩy nóng and it is widely loved by young students.
 I was addicted to it during my high school time.